CONQUER FEAR AND WISE UP

 As an exercise to find how this 'thing' called 'creativity' works, we venture out in this audacious journey to demystify creativity.
 The 4 nuggets that we jot down here is our humble way in trying to harness creativity.

 Perhaps you ask, "Harnessing creativity?
 How very arrogant."
 After all, Buddha sitting under the Bodhi Tree doing apparently nothing is the grand master of creation that the planet has ever known.
 Why do we need to put effort in harnessing creativity?
-The short answer, in a culture obsessed with doing, we cannot comprehend the idea of just sitting and doing nothing will make us more creative.
+The short answer, in a culture obsessed with doing, we simply cannot comprehend the idea of just sitting and doing nothing will make us more creative.
 Hence, we postulate the 4 ways to flirt with creativity.

 In the blogosphere, dominated with '5 Quick Tips', '7 Awesome Ways', '3 Must Haves' we bring you 4 pieces that goes into making creativity happen!